 We are especially interested in these two state agencies because while we know a lot about other arms of the state (for example, the City Council, Human Rights Commission, the Police, and the courts), less is known about these more everyday, behind-the-scenes agencies.
 Research on other cities, however, have suggested that these agencies had quite powerful effects on gays’ lives and community formation.
 Yet Seattle has a distinct political and cultural geography, so we’re interested in finding out specifics of this city.
 Indeed, preliminary findings are suggesting a more complicated set of relations than the academic literature would suggest!
 They resonate with recent theoretical work on the geographies of governmentality and biopower.

 Brown goes on to explain that "We are interested in the Pre-AIDS era (approximately before 1983) in Seattle, because this was a time of great social change in sexuality and local governance.
 We are doing both archival research and interviews with people who remember “VD” control back then, were treated or contact-traced by SKCPH, dealt with the Seattle Gay Clinic; or folks who worked in, managed, owned, or just hung out in old Seattle gay bars, taverns, or lounges.

+This research is funded by the National Science Foundation (#1059732), endorsed by the Northwest Lesbian & Gay History Project, and Approved by the UW Human Subjects Division.
 If you are interested in being interviewed, please contact email@example.com .
 Interviews are anonymous and confidential, transcripts will be returned for your editing.
 They take less than an hour and can be done at a time and place of your convenience.
 Thanks!
 Link to UW News Story on this research project Link to Seattle Weekly article